kriebb/kriebb.github.io/_posts/2023-06-03-configuration-the-tangle-of-layers-sections-and-sources-in-net-6-development.md

 title: "Configuration: The Tangle of Layers, Sections and sources in .NET 6 Development"
 seoTitle: ".NET 6 Dev: Config Layers & Sections"
 seoDescription: "Explore .NET 6 config management for efficient, secure app development.
 Improve practices, optimize with layered settings, diverse sources"
-datePublished: Sat Jun 03 2023 14:15:06 GMT+0000 (Coordinated Universal Time)
-cuid: clig2t5c9000b09jm3l1jg7qe
 slug: configuration-the-tangle-of-layers-sections-and-sources-in-net-6-development
 cover: /assets/images/blog/configuration-the-tangle-of-layers-sections-and-sources-in-net-6-development/2023-06-03-configuration-the-tangle-of-layers-sections-and-sources-in-net-6-development.cover.jpeg
-tags: dotnet, configuration, secrets, azure-key-vault, appsettings
+tags: dotnet configuration secrets azurekeyvault appsettings cloud bestpractices
 ---

-# Previously on...
+## Previously on...

 [In my previous post, I described how I regained focus on my blogging.](https://dotnet.kriebbels.me/once-az-204-is-done-re-engaging-with-my-goals) This time, let us focus on how we can configure our settings in the DotNet "core" world.

-# Context
+## Context

 It's not uncommon to come across projects with poorly managed configurations.
 When I first started building .NET Framework applications, the configuration process seems easy.
 However, over time, the `<appsettings>` section became more chaotic.
 [There is a possibility to cut this up into multiple sections, but that was writing a lot of boilerplate.](https://ardalis.com/custom-configuration-section-handlers/) Storing secrets in your configuration was not safe at all.
 [While there is a way to encrypt your settings](https://matthewregis.dev/posts/encrypting-application-settings-within-app-config), I do not know a lot of people of embracing this way of working.
 Developing microservices and managing all settings in multiple `web.config` ensures losing the will to live.